 An algorithm has been developed to determine the risk factors for developing persistent asthma symptoms among children younger than 3 years of age who had 4 or more episodes of wheezing during the previous year.[12]
 The Asthma Predictive Index included either (1) one of the following: parental history of asthma, a physician diagnosis of atopic dermatitis, or evidence of sensitization to aeroallergens; or (2) two of the following: evidence of sensitization to foods, ≥4% peripheral blood eosinophilia, or wheezing apart from colds.

-Reactive airway disease is more common in black and Hispanic children; hospitalization rates in African Americans are 4 times greater than in the white population.
-A correlation may exist between high levels of exposure to cockroach allergen and the frequency of asthma-related health problems in inner-city children.[6]
+Reactive airway disease is more common in Black and Hispanic children; hospitalization rates in African Americans are 4 times greater than in the White population.
+A correlation may exist between high levels of exposure to cockroach allergen and the frequency of asthma-related health problems in inner-city children.[13]
+No correlation exists between education levels from a retrospective review.

+The male-to-female ratio is 1.5:1.
 The peak prevalence of asthma is in those aged 6-11 years.

-Childhood asthma and wheezy bronchitis persisting into adulthood could lead to chronic obstructive lung disease (COPD) in later decades of life.[11]
+The prognosis is excellent with attention to general health and appropriate use of medications.
+Fewer than 50% of patients "outgrow" asthma.
+Childhood asthma and wheezy bronchitis persisting into adulthood could lead to chronic obstructive lung disease (COPD) in later decades of life.[15]

 The following information should be elicited: